NingyueZhou/Smarcifier/README.md

 ### Microcontroller code

+Install the library 'ESP32AnalogRead' for the production code to compile.

 `arduino/bluetooth/` contains the code that runs on the Thermo Bo-Bo.
 It is a simple Bluetooth LE server that defines a single characteristic for the temperature value.
 Clients are notified when the value changes.